GeorgeHazaka/battleship-game/README.md

 ### Features Left to Implement

-+ Allow player to select the board size.
 + Allow player to position ships themselves.
 + Have ships larger than 1x1.
 + Allow players to change diffulty by changing the size of each board separately.